 Hello and thank you for considering a trip to Holly Fork Pumpkin Patch~We would love to celebrate fall with your group…

-The fee per is $6.00 child/group member.
-The cost for chaperones is $3.00 each- (teachers/school staff/bus driver attend at no charge).
-Each paid student receives a small pumpkin to take home (they may pick these from the patch), a hay ride and includes an educational lesson.
-You may chose a lesson about animal life/care - (We have chickens, pigs, horses, donkeys, sheep and rabbits at the farm).
+The fee is $10.00 child/group member.
+The cost for chaperones is $5.00 each- Each paid student receives a small pumpkin to take home (they may pick these from the patch), a hay ride, use of a tire straw-fun maze, play/game area, corn boxes, and includes an educational lesson.

-The other choice is about the life cycle of a pumpkin.
-This will be a very family friendly patch (no scary stuff).
-There will be hay rides, game area, a small corn maze, pumpkins, homemade jams, sweet potatoes, mums, a large covered picnic area and, of course, FUN!
-If you are a teacher you receive a complimentary classroom pumpkin too!
-Call or email me today, so we can schedule your group.
+We offer a very family-friendly patch (no scary stuff).
+There will be hay rides/trolley rides, a game area, a tire-fun maze area, pumpkins, homemade jams, sweet potatoes, mums, a large covered picnic area, and, of course, FUN!
+Call, or email me today, so we can schedule your group.
 Our calendar fills quickly and we want to accommodate you and your group!

-* Your group will rotate through stations when you visit .. it will be fun and organized * we can provide you with a list of those stations upon your arrival **Each station is apx.
+* Your group will rotate through stations when you visit .. it will be fun and organized * we can provide you with a list of those stations upon your arrival **Each station is approx..
 15 minutes in length

 Your Farmers Stephanie & Michael Ripchick

 Educational lesson two will include animal adaptations of a chicken.
-In this lesson chickens will be at the farm/on site.
+In this lesson, chickens will be at the farm/on-site.
 The students will have the lesson by the coop and in the chicken area.
 The lesson will include much discussion that adaptation is the idea that animals/chickens have developed features to help them survive and thrive in the environment where they live.
 For example, we will discuss the specific traits that help them survive in their environment.
-One part of the discussion will be about chickens’ feet and that like the feet of other birds reveal much about their ecology and behavior.
-They allow them to scratch, turn up leaves, dirt and find bugs/seeds to eat.
+One part of the discussion will be about chickens’ feet and which like the feet of other birds reveal much about their ecology and behavior.
+They allow them to scratch, turn up leaves, and dirt and find bugs/seeds to eat.
 Their feet along with strong flexor tendons in their legs, allow chickens to perch on roosts, a behavior that protects the birds from predators.
 We will be able to look at these traits as the chickens that are on hand at the farm will display some of the behaviors which will be very helpful in the learning process.
-There will be discussion on weak and strong chickens and the pecking order of the hens.
-Another part of the discussion will be about a chicken’s beak and the highly efficient/lightweight digestive system that meets the needs of their high metabolism.
-Again, it will be very helpful to students that we have the chickens on hand so we can watch them peck, eat, etc. We will also stop by and have a small discussion about our pot bellied pigs and rabbits too.. and explore how they live.
+There will be a discussion on weak and strong chickens and the pecking order of the hens.
+Another part of the discussion will be about a chicken’s beak and the highly efficient/lightweight digestive system that meets the needs of its high metabolism.
+Again, it will be very helpful to students that we have the chickens on hand so we can watch them peck, eat, etc. We will also stop by and have a small discussion about our pot-bellied pigs and rabbits too.. and explore how they live.
 This station will last 15 – 18 minutes.

 ** comfortable clothes/shoes are strongly encouraged

-**we encourage & welcome-questions on our field study/tour
+**We encourage & welcome questions on our field study/tour

-**your lesson will be tailored to your groups age level
+**your lesson will be tailored to your groups' age level